paulwizviz/mengawas/docs/challenge.md

 In this section we discuss the current state of `Atlantis` wine supply chain.

-## Participants and roles
+## Participants

 `Atlantis` exports to more than 10 countries.
 One country `Wakanda` imports 45% of `Atlantis` wine.
 We have identified `Wakanda` for a case study involving a participants in a different legal jurisdiction.

-There are also more than 3000 vineyards.
-Some of the vineyards that controls the all the stages of the supply chain.

-The company named `Alpha` owns several vineyards, processing and bottling facilities, distribution warehouse and a chain of pubs.
-It also owns has a digitalized system to manage the supply chain of its fully own subsidaries and also to manage third party suppliers primarily vineyards.
-It also provide digital services to regulatory bodies based in `Atlantis` and to a lesser extend `Wakanda's`.

-There are also other vineyards that covers the entire supply chain but often in smaller scale that `Alpha`.
-They also often supply intermediate products to `Alpha` or have their final products sold via `Alpha` chain of pubs.
-These vineyards often relies on `Alpha` to provide supply chain information system to track their products.
-For the purpose of our analysis, we have identified the following vineyards as use cases:
+In `Alantis`, there is a dominant vineyard known as `Alpha`.
+There are also other vineyards.
+For our analysis we have identified the following vineyard:

 * `Victor one`.
 * `Victor two`.
 * `Victor three`.

 `Atlantis` is also a host to several independent distillers responsible for the processing stages of the supply chain.
 There are also distillers based in `Wakanda` importing grapes from `Atlantis` vineyard.
-For the purpose of our analysis, we have identified the following for case studies.

 * `Delta one`.
 * `Delta two`.
 * `Delta three`.

+`Atlantis` and `Wakanda` hosts a number of bottling facilities.
+We have identified the following distillers for analysis:

+* `Bravo one`.
+* `Bravo two`.

 There are also a number of independent distribution warehouses for final products in `Atlantis` and `Wakanda`.
-The following are our part of our case studies.
+These warehouses have been identified for analysis.

 * `Wilco one`.
 * `Wilco two`.
 * `Wilco three.`

 The selling of final products are done by a number of wine merchants and a number of outlets in `Atlantis` and `Wakanda`.
-The following are our case studies.
+We will be analysing the following.

 * `Mike one`.
 * `Mike two`.
 * `Mike three`.

 There are a number of regulatory participants responsible for overseeing the wine supply chain.
-The principal participants identified in this report but not exclusively are:
+The principal participants identified in this report are:

 * `Atlantis Health Protection Agency (AHPA)`
 * `Atlantis Fine Wines Merchant Association (AFWMA)`